Skip to main content

 Airlines: Direct Margin Destruction

 Jet fuel represents 20–30% of airline operating costs depending on hedging strategies.
-With jet fuel crack spreads widening to $45/barrel — roughly double the 2025 average — the impact on airline profitability is immediate and severe.
+With jet fuel crack spreads widening to $45/barrel — roughly double the 2025 average — the impact on airline margin profile is immediate and severe.
 Delta Air Lines (DAL), United Airlines (UAL), Southwest Airlines (LUV), and American Airlines (AAL) all face material earnings revisions.
 The US Global Jets ETF (JETS) has declined approximately 12% since March 28, and further downside is likely if crude sustains above $100.

 Airlines with the least hedging exposure — typically the budget carriers — face the most acute margin compression.
 Southwest, which historically maintained one of the industry’s most aggressive hedging programs, has reduced its hedge book in recent years, leaving it more exposed than in prior crises.
 International carriers with Gulf-dependent routes face the additional complication of route diversions adding flight time and fuel burn.